Camshaft Sprocket

 Examination

 1. Check the condition of the teeth on the sprocket.
-The teeth on the sprocket are symmetrical and if one side of the teeth is worn out, the sprocket must be replaced.
+The teeth on the sprocket are symmetrical and if the teeth on one side are worn out, the sprocket must be replaced.

 Installation

 1. Check that the timing marks on the camshaft and crankshaft are aligned with the pointer.
-When installing a new camshaft sprocket, apply the alignment mark on it as on the old sprocket.
+When installing a new camshaft sprocket, apply the same alignment mark to it as on the old sprocket.

-2. Aligning the marks, install the chain on the sprocket.
+2. Aligning the marks, install the chain onto the sprocket.

 3. Install the sprocket onto the camshaft.
-In this case, the dowel pin on the camshaft flange must fit into the hole in the sprocket.
-Screw in the bolt and tighten it to the required torque.
+The locating pin on the camshaft flange must fit into the hole in the sprocket.
+Screw in the bolt and tighten it to the specified torque.

-4. If equipped, install the self-levelling rear suspension hydraulic pump drive bushing onto the camshaft and secure with the bolt to the specified torque.
-Install the spacer plate, O-ring, and hydraulic pump for the self-levelling rear suspension system.
+4. If equipped, install the rear self-leveling suspension hydraulic pump drive bushing onto the camshaft and secure with the bolt, tightening it to the specified torque.
+Install the spacer plate, sealing ring and rear self-leveling suspension hydraulic pump.

 5. Screw in the drive chain tensioner.

-6. At the crankshaft pulley bolt, rotate the crankshaft one turn and check that the crankshaft and camshaft marks are aligned with the pointers.
+6. Using the crankshaft pulley bolt, turn the crankshaft one revolution and check that the crankshaft and camshaft marks are aligned with the pointers.

 7. Install the cylinder head cover.